 A lifelong musician, Daniel’s curiosity has led him to explore many genres of music.
-From turntable deejaying to conducting orchestras, he translates this knowledge and experience into his original work, combining classical, jazz and EDM influences to create a unique sound palette.
+From being a turntable DJ to conducting orchestras, he translates this knowledge and experience into his original work, combining classical, jazz and EDM influences to create a unique sound palette.

 Born into a musical family, his musical sense is rooted in his being.
 His father, conductor Leonard Slatkin, and grandparents, violinist Felix Slatkin and cellist Eleanor Aller, have each made major contributions to the classical, pop and film music industries.